shriyagumber/csci653/README.md

 \Bigg| \frac{\psi_j(t+\Delta t)-\psi_j(t)}{\Delta t} \right\rangle
 $$

+- Obtaining nuclear trajectories with machine learning force field.
+- Training DeepH model to obtain the electronic Hamiltonian in atomic orbital basis.

 To perform non-adiabatic dynamics, time-dependent non-adiabatic coupling matrix elements (or Hamiltonian) are required- which involve time-consuming electronic structure calculations, limiting the method to systems composed of hundreds of atoms and picosecond timescales if performed at an ab initio level.
 In many cases, for example, modeling a defect in a semiconductor exhibiting unique electronic properties, large systems are required.

 DeepH: ML architecture for training a neural network to map atomic positions to DFT Hamiltonian matrix.

 ### Workflow